 Standard 3 is about your lifestyle.
-Meeting this standard means that:
+Meeting this standard means that you are:

-- your privacy, dignity and confidentiality are respected
+- getting respect for your privacy, dignity and confidentiality

-- you are encouraged and supported to participate in leisure and lifestyle activities
+- encouraged and supported to participate in leisure and lifestyle activities

-- you are encouraged to participate in decisions about services the home provides
+- encouraged to participate in decisions about services the home provides

-- you are encouraged in your cultural and spiritual life
+- supported to maintain your cultural and spiritual life

-Standard 4 is about making sure you have a safe and comfortable living environment.
+Standard 4 is about making sure you live in a safe and comfortable environment.
 Meeting this standard means that: